Why the Plus Test is extremely hard to pass!

 What many do not know is that this standard is extremely tough and many car seats end up in ruins during the test.
 It is mainly three factors that make the Plus test extremely hard to pass:

 1. Higher speed than normal compared to the speed used by our European standards ECE R44 and R129, also called “i-Size”.

 2. Very short braking distance, which makes the impact on the car seat brutal, the shorter the braking distance, the more violent the forces become.

 3. To make the Plus test even more difficult, you not only use higher speed and shorter braking distance but also carefully measure the forces in crash test dummy’s neck with sensors.
 Which means that forward-facing car seats will not have any chance to pass the test because the neck forces are too high.

 A Plus tested car seat ensures that your child is not exposed to life-threatening high neck forces in a frontal collision.
 You cannot Plus test forward-facing car seats, combination car seats or booster seats because it is not possible to be guaranteed that the child is not exposed to life-threatening high neck forces.

-Unlike the usual approval, the Plus test is a voluntary test and it is up to the manufacturer to Plus test the car seats or not.
-Axkid today has three Plus tested car seats in assortment.
+Unlike the usual approval, the Plus Test is a voluntary test and it is up to the manufacturer to Plus test the car seats or not.
+Axkid today has three Plus tested car seats in the assortment.